QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

    `[user@fedora-32 ~]$ sudo dnf update && sudo dnf upgrade -y`

 ## Creating the Vault  AppVM

+If you’ve installed Qubes OS using the default options, a few qubes including a vault AppVM has been created for you.
+Skip this part if you don't wish to create another vault.

 1. Create a new vault AppVM based on your chosen template.
 Set networking to `(none)`.